A three-part discussion of the threat that modern psychology poses to the Gospel of Jesus Christ.

 The concept of self-esteem is really nothing new.
 While in the past we did not specifically speak about self-esteem, we were concerned about the dreaded "inferiority complex."
 Christian parents have always attempted to encourage their children, praise them for jobs well done, and give them reason to feel good about themselves in the light of their hard work and success.
 I wonder how many Christian parents display the bumper sticker, "my child is an honor roll student..."?
 Was it wrong for our American Olympic athletes, in view of their years of hard work and dedication, to feel good about themselves when receiving their gold medals and hearing their National Anthem?
 Didnít you even feel good about yourself as an American citizen?
 Is this wrong and displeasing to God?
 Of course not!

 But, to teach self-esteem or self-confidence before God or to claim that the death of Jesus Christ enhances our sense of self-worth is a gross distortion of the Gospel of Jesus Christ.
 Before God I must declare that I am a poor, miserable, totally depraved sinner in need of his undeserved, mercy, and forgiveness offered in Christ Jesus.
 Jesus died on the cross not to indicate my value but rather to demonstrate Godís grace upon miserable sinners.
-See The Meaning of The Cross and Salvation
+See The Message of The Bible and Salvation

 The intrusion of the self-esteem teaching into Christian theology has not been initiated by secular psychologists who have decided to invade Christianity.
 Rather, Christian pastors, teachers, and authors have been the culprits.
 For example, Dr. Robert Schuller writes, "the most serious sin is the one that causes me to say ĎI am unworthy.'"
 (1) Has Dr. Schuller forgotten the story of the Pharisee and the publican?
 (Luke 18) While the Pharisee was expressing his self-worth and value before God, the publican was guilty of Dr. Schullerís cardinal sin: calling himself "unworthy."
 Yet, according to our Lord Jesus, it was the Publican, not the Pharisee, who went home justified.
 [More About Robert Schuller]